Bad Metal Behavior and Lifshitz Transition of a Nagaoka Ferromagnet

+where $ K = ( \bm{k} , \omega ) $ collects crystal momentum $ \bm{k} $ and fermionic Matsubara frequency $ \omega $, the quasi-particle residue of the Hubbard atom is $ Z = 1 - n / 2 $, and the holon self-energy $ \Sigma_\Lambda ( K ) $ encodes effects of $ t_\Lambda $ beyond tree-level.
 Its flow is governed by the two-body interaction vertex $ U_\Lambda ( K_1' , K_2' ; K_2 , K_1 ) $, which is itself determined by the particle-particle (pp), forward-scattering (fs), and exchange (ex) ladder diagrams and the three-body interaction vertex, which we neglect.
-See Fig.~\ref{fig:su2flow} for a graphical representation of the relevant flow equations.
+For the explicit form of the relevant flow equation we refer to the companion paper \cite{Arnold2025}.
 Following the methodology of fermionic FRG, we apply a channel decomposition \cite{Husemann2009, Metzner2012, Vilardi2017} to the two-body interaction,

-Here, $ S_\Lambda $, $ M_\Lambda $, and $ C_\Lambda $ are the superconducting, magnetic, and charge channels, respectively, $ Q_{ x } = ( \bm{q}_x , \Omega_x ) $, $ x \in \{ \textrm{pp} , \textrm{fs} , \textrm{ex} \} $ denote the relevant (bosonic) momentum-frequency transfers, and $ V $ is a $ Q_x $-independent part of the Hubbard atom vertex.
+Here, $ \mathcal{S}_\Lambda $, $ \mathcal{M}_\Lambda $, and $ \mathcal{C}_\Lambda $ are the superconducting, magnetic, and charge channels, respectively, $ Q_{ x } = ( \bm{q}_x , \Omega_x ) $, $ x \in \{ \textrm{pp} , \textrm{fs} , \textrm{ex} \} $ denote the relevant (bosonic) momentum-frequency transfers, and $ \mathcal{V} $ is a $ Q_x $-independent part of the Hubbard atom vertex.
 Due to the holon algebra \eqref{eq:holon_algebra}, the channels have non-trivial initial conditions,